qgis/QGIS-Documentation/docs/user_manual/map_views/elevation_profile.rst

      or navigating within the profile view.
    * |checkbox| :guilabel:`Show Subsections Indicator` to display vertical lines at the position of the vertices of the profile curve on the Elevation Profile, and configure their symbology.
+   * |checkbox| :guilabel:`Show Profile in 3D Views` to show elevation profile curve in the :guilabel:`3D Map View` panel.

 .. _`elevation_profile_interaction`: